 - Since the U.S. Rhodes Scholar program began in 1904, 48 Carolina students have been selected, including those who won in Canada.
 With 48, Carolina ranks first among all U.S. public research universities for producing the most Rhodes Scholars for the past 5, 10, and 25 years.

-- In fall 2012, Carolina enrolled 3,914 first-year students from a record 29,497 applications, which generated 71,640 individual reads by admissions staff.
-Nearly 79 percent graduated in the top 10 percent of their high school class, and they posted an average 1304 on the SAT.
-More than 17 percent were first-generation college students; another 12 percent were eligible for the Carolina Covenant, which promises qualified low-income students the chance to graduate debt-free.
+- In fall 2013, Carolina was expected to enroll 3,960 first-year students from a record 30,836 applications.
+More than 78 percent graduated in the top 10 percent of their high school class, and they posted an average 1304 on the SAT.
+More than 18 percent were first-generation college students; another 13 percent were eligible for the Carolina Covenant, which promises qualified low-income students the chance to graduate debt-free.

-- The Carolina Covenant enrolled its ninth class this fall with 581 new first-year and transfer students.
-Currently, an estimated 2,600 Covenant Scholars are studying at Carolina, and more than 4,000 students have benefitted from the program since it began in 2003.
-We were the first major public U.S. university to announce plans for a program like the Carolina Covenant.
+- The Carolina Covenant enrolled its 10th class this fall with 669 new first-year and transfer students.
+First-year students represent 13.5 percent of the entering first-year class, the highest percentage ever.
+Currently, an estimated 2,600 Covenant Scholars are studying at Carolina, and more than 4,706 students have benefitted from the program since it began in 2004.
+Carolina was the first major public U.S. university to announce plans for a program like the Carolina Covenant.
 Since then, more than 90 similar programs have been established at public and private U.S. campuses.

 - Carolina rose to 9th from 16th among leading private and public research universities for the level of federal funding ($545.99 million) devoted to research and development in all fields during fiscal 2010 (the most recent year for which results are available).
 The new ranking was based on data compiled by the National Science Foundation.
 Carolina has gained 10 spots in the national top 25 list since 2008.